VaibhavBhandari2999/Toxic_comment_classifiaction/README.md

 ### Downlaod the Dataset from Kaggle
 https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/data

+We have used Bert Multilingual model to classify the comment toxic or not.
+The entire traning code is made on TPU (Tensor Processing Unit) and testing code on GPU (Graphical Processing Unit).

 This contains the text of a comment which has been classified as toxic or non-toxic (0...1 in the toxic column).
 The train set’s comments are entirely in english and come either from Civil Comments or Wikipedia talk page edits.
 The test data's comment_text columns are composed of multiple non-English languages.

 The *-train.csv files and validation.csv file also contain a toxic column that is the target to be trained on.